 Geylang is also rich in history.
 Following the Orang Lauts are the new migrants from the late 19th Century.
 While speaking with a contributor from the neighbourhood, we discovered that Geylang supported many new factories and micro-businesses of the immigrant population during the early 20th Century.
 She told us how she had grown up in one of the shophouses, where her family operated a motor repair shop at the ground level.
 Many industries were found in Geylang and its population grew from the influx of immigrants that overflowed from the city center during that era.
 This influx also results in the present distinct shophouses found along Geylang that were used by clan associations as points of contact for new migrants.
 These clan associations helped to integrate the newcomers into the local custom and culture.

 Today, Geylang continues to be a reflection of our rapid demographic changes in Singapore.
-Geylang now plays host to many foreign workers and new migrants who seek affordability in rental prices and accessibility to the city center, and do not mind the area’s reputation.
+Geylang now plays host to many foreign workers and new migrants not minding the area’s reputation, but seeking affordability in rental prices and accessibility to the city center.

 Written by Samantha Tio